shiori793/web-dev-1/JS/quiz/javascript-quiz-02/Answer.md

 // D: "12"

 // Ans: B
-// Short explanation: The sentence is read from the start, so firstly "3 + 4" is executed, which means 7.
+// Short explanation: The sentence is read from the start, so firstly "3 + 4" is executed, which means 7 because 2 characters are number and they are calculated as number.
 Then '7 + "5"' is executed, but "5" is String type, so these operands are deal with String, which merge 2 values as String.

 ```
 ###### Question 7: What's the value of num?